Narcissistic Personality Disorder = a Bad Case of False Pride

 If the fighting has escalated out of control in your home in the past, please look at Special Offer 1 : Back from the Looking Glass 13 Steps to a Peaceful Home and 10 Steps to Overcome Codependence before you take these steps.

-If you have kids they will need to learn to express their shame in a healthy way one day too -just like you need to help your partner with this now.
+If you have kids they will need to learn to express their shame in a healthy way one day too -just like you need to help your partner with now.

-And this may look more like a nervous breakdown than them turning magically into prince charming – because when the walls of someone’s false pride come down it can be surprising how vulnerable a person you will find inside.
+This may look more like a nervous breakdown than them turning magically into prince charming – because when the walls of someone’s false pride come down it can be surprising how vulnerable a person you will find inside.

 But this is the real person and the only place where real growth and development can start.